 In the past three years, I’ve made a huge effort to eliminate paper in my office and in our home.
 For years I’ve contained magazines to one small magazine rack and when it is full, I recycle or give to a charity or hospital.
 Every 3 months, I purge bags of paper that I thought I needed 6 months earlier.
 I’ve asked my bank to only mail my business bank statements, and my business invoicing is all electronic.
 More and more my business processes are becoming paperless and more online.
 My goal is to have as little paper as possible so I’m mobile to travel and work anywhere.
 Overall, having an impact on the environment.

-Sherry Borsheim is the president of International Association of Business Organizing and Simply Productive.
-You can visit Sherry, access her free article archive and grab lots of free stuff at http://www.BizOrganizing.com.
+Sherry Borsheim is the president of Simply Productive.
+You can visit Sherry, access her free article archive and grab lots of free stuff at http://www.simplyproductive.com.
 Sherry lives in Vancouver, BC Canada with her husband (her high-school sweetheart).
+Reprinted with permission.